CSCIS in OR

 In 1990, the prayerful work toward opening the field really began to take hold.
 Many new volunteers came forward, and many new institutions were being served.
 One very diligent volunteer was able to make the first trip into a youth facility whose doors had been firmly shut to this committee before.

-In 2015 the ByLaws were updated to allow for three Executive Committee members instead of five.
-We actively participate in as many facilities as we have volunteers to serve.
+In 2015 the Bylaws were updated to allow for three Executive Committee members instead of five.
+We were actively participating in as many facilities as we had volunteers to serve.

-As of 2017, the facility chaplain in the state institutions welcome subscriptions to the Christian Science Monitor and Christian Science Sentinel.
-Our volunteers are welcome wherever they serve.
+In 2017, the facility chaplains in the state institutions welcomed subscriptions to the Christian Science Monitor and Christian Science Sentinel.
+In February of 2019, we began sending the My Bible Lesson to adults in custody (AICs).

 Testimonials - Adults in Custody and Volunteers